apalache-mc/apalache/docs/src/apalache/statistics.md

 You can check the daily log at [exec-stats.tlapl.us](https://exec-stats.tlapl.us/).

-The following data is submitted for each run, if you have opted in:
+The following data is submitted for each run if you have opted in:

   - The total number of CPU cores and cores assigned (the latter is 1 for now, but will change soon)